 Tips for Traveling by Air

-Immediately following the events of September 11, 2001, a national coalition of concerned organizations including the League of American Orchestras and the American Federation of Musicians, began crafting tips for making reservations, packing instruments, and calmly dealing with last-minute problems.
-Orchestras and individual musicians are reminded to plan carefully for the safe transportation of musical instruments when traveling by plane.
-Security measures and airline policies can change rapidly and impact the ability of musicians to transport instruments by air.
+Musicians have long encountered difficulty and uncertainty when traveling with musical instruments by air.
+Immediately following the events of September 11, 2001, a national coalition of concerned organizations including the League of American Orchestras and the American Federation of Musicians, began influencing policy and crafting tips for making reservations, packing instruments, and calmly dealing with last-minute problems.
+Orchestras and individual musicians are reminded to plan carefully for the safe transportation of musical instruments when traveling by plane, taking into account required security measures and changes in airline policies.

-There are steps you can take to increase the chances of successfully carrying instruments in-cabin.
-We have outlined a guide below, and similar information is included in tips provided by the U.S. Department of Transportation (DOT).
+There are steps you can take to increase the chances of successfully carrying instruments in-cabin or as checked baggage.
+We have outlined a guide below, and similar information is included in the FAQ and tips provided by the U.S. Department of Transportation (DOT).

 CHOOSING AN AIRLINE AND MAKING YOUR RESERVATION:

-This link, provided by Airlines for America, is an overview of some, but not all, policies established by major airlines.
+This link, provided by Airlines for America (A4A), is an overview of some, but not all, policies established by major airlines.
 Be sure to click the links in the chart to view the full airline policies for further detail.
+If you are traveling on one of the airlines listed on this page, print a copy of the web page and take it with you.

 - When making your reservation, consider options for early boarding.
 Depending on individual airline policies, paying extra for early boarding or requesting a seat assignment at the back of the plane may allow more time to stow your instrument, and more space options.
+Paying for early boarding may be well worth the cost if it means space will be available for your instrument.
 For certain airlines, passengers seated in the rear of the aircraft are boarded immediately after first class and special needs passengers, so it’s worthwhile to find out how the airline you will fly determines its boarding order.

 - Notify reservation agents of oversized items.
-Many airlines have limits on the number of oversized items allowed in-cabin.
+For space and safety reasons, many airlines have limits on the number of oversized items allowed in-cabin.
 And flight crews have to ensure that oversized items do not block passenger views of safety signs.
 Even if you paid an additional fee or booked a seat for your instrument, ask the reservation agent to record that you are traveling with an oversized musical instrument.

 PACKING AND CARRYING YOUR INSTRUMENT: